searchsam/windmill/README.md

 ### Add laravel project

-Enter into windmill folder and add the path of the laravel project into `laravel.yaml` file on the `volumes` section.
+Go into windmill folder and add the path of the laravel project into `laravel.yaml` file on the `volumes` section.

 ```yaml
 - hostPath: